What To Do If You Are Involved in a Custody Battle Over Your Companion Animal

 Courts may consider various factors in resolving animal custody disputes

-These can include things such as:
+These can include factors such as:

-- Who purchased the animal,
+- Who originally adopted or purchased the animal,

-- Who is the animal’s primary caretaker, and
+- Who is the animal’s primary caregiver,

 Courts in different states may use different legal standards to determine custody